namecoin/namecore/doc/README.md

 Setup
 ---------------------
-[Namecoin Core](http://bitcoin.org/en/download) is the original Namecoin client and it builds the backbone of the network.
+[Namecoin Core](http://namecoin.org/) is the official Namecoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Namecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------